Kamen Rider Kuuga: Gurongi Tribe

 The La Group (ラ集団, Ra Shūdan) are the judges of the Gegeru and are Daguva's right-hand men.
 The Nu Group (ヌ集団, Nu Shūdan) crafts the artifacts used by the other groups.
-The Xu Group (ズ集団, Zu Shūdan) contains lower-tier Gurongi under Xu·Zain·Da, most of their kin slaughtered by Daguva as they failed to acquire the right to participate.
+The Xu Group (ズ集団, Zu Shūdan) contains lower-tier Gurongi under Zu·Zain·Da, most of their kin slaughtered by Daguva as they failed to acquire the right to participate.
 Those who did qualify are brought into the Gegeru by writing their names on the portable Dodozo (ドドゾ) blackboard and using the beads of their Guzepa (グゼパ) bracelets to mark the number of people they have killed.
 The Me Group (メ集団, Me Shūdan) are middle-tier Gurongi led by Me·Garima·Ba, its members brought into the Gegeru by using the Bagundada (バグンダダ) abacus to predict the number of people they are to kill and the period to accomplish that.
 The Go Group (ゴ集団, Go Shūdan) are high-tier Gurongi who can transmute their ornaments into weapons like Kuuga displays while in his Dragon, Pegasus, and Titan forms.
 Unlike the lesser tiers, the Go having La·Doldo·Gu tally their kills for them while creating their rules of conducting their kills.
 The Go who completes the Gegeru, or the one who can defeat all the Go class Gurongi, earns the right to fight Daguva for control of the entire Gurongi Tribe.
 Their leader is Go·Gadol·Ba, one of the three strongest Go Gurongi who had modified themselves to alter their forms like Kuuga and Daguva.
 The lowest Be Group (ベ集団, Be Shūdan) were all murdered by Daguva without acquiring the right of the Gegeru.